 Join the Movement to #RestartPBC

-To raise awareness for the recovery of Palm Beach County’s cultural sector, the Council also announced the launch of its Restart with the Arts Campaign, a movement designed to encourage locals and visitors to go green on Friday, October 16.
+To raise awareness for the recovery of Palm Beach County’s cultural sector, the Council also announced the launch of its Restart with the Arts Campaign, a movement designed to encourage locals and visitors to support their local cultural organizations by visiting, becoming a member, or donating.

-That day, cultural institutions will light their building green and encourage individuals to wear green, visit their organization, become a member, or donate.
+On Friday, October 16, cultural institutions lit their buildings green and encouraged individuals to wear green to show their support of the #restartpbc movement.
 Cultural organizations, venues and businesses can also access the #RestartPBC Social Media Toolkit for graphics, suggested messaging, and more.

-Community members can also continue supporting the arts by visiting cultural organizations or engaging in virtual experiences during MOSAIC (Months of Shows, Art, Ideas and Culture), a celebration of local arts & culture featuring discounts and special offers intended to jumpstart cultural tourism and visitation to cultural organizations this fall.
+Community members could also support the arts by visiting cultural organizations or engaging in virtual experiences during MOSAIC (Months of Shows, Art, Ideas and Culture).
+From October through December, 2020, this celebration of local arts & culture featured discounts and special offers intended to jumpstart cultural tourism and visitation to cultural organizations.